bright/new-www/content/projects/just-eat-pos-–-system-for-restaurants.md

 ## Process of building Just Eat POS retail system

-All Bright Inventions’ developers work closely with the business side.
-There is one team on Bright Inventions’s side that consists of 8 development squads (each squad has about 5 developers and 2 dedicated QA engineers) who take care of various areas of this massive hospitality system.
+All Bright Inventions’ developers worked closely with the business side.
+Bright Inventions’s was represented by 8 development squads (each squad has about 5 developers and 2 dedicated QA engineers) who took care of various areas of this massive hospitality system.
 Let us show you some of the development teams.

 ### Frontend team

-One of Bright Inventions Frontend team priorities is development of the Just Eat POS Backoffice.
-This is a web application which enables to manage business daily activitities and gives access to financial reports.
+One of Bright Inventions Frontend team priorities was development of the Just Eat POS Backoffice.
+This was a web application which enables to manage business daily activitities and gives access to financial reports.

 **Here are examples of many features of the Just Eat POS Backoffice:**